glebtsereteli/GMRoomLoader/docs/pages/api/roomLoader/loading.md

 > `RoomLoader.Load(room, x, y, [xOrigin], [yOrigin], [flags], [xScale], [yScale], [angle])` ➜ :Struct:.:Payload: or :Undefined:

-Loads all layers and elements of the given room at the given coordinates, with optional :Origin:, :Asset Type: filtering, scaling and rotation.
+Loads all layers and elements of the given room at the given coordinates, with optional :Origin:, :Asset Type: filtering, :Scaling: and :Rotation:.

 Layers are created at the same depths defined in the Room Editor.
 See the [Payload/Depth](/pages/api/payload/depth) section if you need to adjust layer depths manually after loading to be above or below a certain layer/depth.